-Raw feeding is based on the idea that dogs are designed to digest and thrive on raw meat and there are factors you need to take into account before switching – such as your dog's age and activity levels, which allow you to choose the right food quantities and type.
+Raw feeding is based on the principle idea that, based on their ancestors and anatomy, dogs are designed to digest and thrive on raw meat but there are factors you need to take into account before switching – such as your dog's age and activity levels, which allow you to choose the right food quantities and type.

 Just as human food finds itself under the microscope (ingredient suitability, traceability, sustainability, obesity) - phrases like 'convenience' and 'mass-produced' in pet food are being replaced by altogether more thoughtful or responsible notions such as, 'natural', 'well-being' and 'nutritionally-balanced'.

 Emma explains what the main health benefits of feeding a raw diet are:

 By feeding raw dog food, you can be confident that your faithful friend is getting all the essential vitamins, minerals and proteins they need to live a healthy, active life!
 That’s the ethos behind our own food, Natural Instinct.

 All of our delicious complete ranges are packed full of 100% British meats and bone with added fruit, vegetables and natural supplements – frozen to retain all the natural goodness.

 Our customers are always telling us the main health benefits they see by feeding a raw diet to their dogs is a noticeable boost in energy, healthy digestion and a more resilient immune system.

 My dogs, Digby & Alvin, thrive on their raw food diet.

 What are some of the biggest health reasons for converting to a raw diet?